jpvantassel/tic-tac-toe/README.md

 number of simulations were performed.
 For each simulation both player 1 and player 2 played randomly (i.e., the results of previous games were not used/recalled when selecting the next move).
 However, indirect learning at the end of each game was used to expedite the learning process.
-Table 1 summarzines the results.
+Table 1 summarizes the results.

 __Table 1:__ Summary of win/loss/draw for five trainings when Player 1 and